 Datasets and related classes are legacy .NET technologies from the early 2000s that enable applications to work with data in memory while the applications are disconnected from the database.
 They are especially useful for applications that enable users to modify data and persist the changes back to the database.
 Although datasets have proven to be a very successful technology, we recommend that new .NET applications use Entity Framework.
 Entity Framework provides a more natural way to work with tabular data as object models, and it has a simpler programming interface.

-Datasets and related classes are defined in the System.Data namespace in the .NET API.
-You can create and modify datasets dynamically in code using ADO.NET.
+Datasets and related classes are defined in the System.Data namespace in the .NET Framework class library.
+You can create and modify datasets dynamically in code.
+For more information about how to do that, see ADO.NET.
 The documentation in this section shows how to work with datasets by using Visual Studio designers.
-Datasets that are created through designers use TableAdapter objects to interact with the database.
-Datasets that are created programmatically use DataAdapter objects.
+One thing to know: datasets that are made through designers use TableAdapter objects to interact with the database, whereas datasets that are made programmatically use DataAdapter objects.
 For information about creating datasets programmatically, see DataAdapters and DataReaders.

-Visual Studio provides tooling to simplify working with datasets.
+Visual Studio provides a lot of tooling to simplify working with datasets.
 The basic end-to-end workflow is:

-Use the Data Sources window to create a new dataset from one or more data sources.
+Use the Data Source window to create a new dataset from one or more data sources.
 Use the Dataset Designer to configure the dataset and set its properties.
 For example, you need to specify which tables from the data source to include, and which columns from each table.
-Choose carefully to conserve the amount of memory that the dataset requires.
+Choose carefully to conserve the amount of memory that the dataset will require.
 For more information, see Create and configure datasets.

 Specify the relationships between the tables so that foreign keys are handled correctly.
 For more information, see Fill datasets by using TableAdapters.

-Use the TableAdapter Configuration Wizard to specify the query or stored procedure that populates the dataset, and what database operations (update, delete, and so on) to implement.
+Use the TableAdapter Configuration Wizard to specify the query or stored procedure that will populate the dataset, and what database operations (update, delete, and so on) to implement.
 For more information, see these topics: